 Join us in St.Mary’s for the wonderful Christmas Tree Festival on:

-Last year we were just short of 5000 visitors!
-So let’s come together as a community and make an even more spectacular festival.
-Full of colour, creativity and community plus the deep peace, moving emotion and the meaning.
+In 2017 we were delighted to welcome over 5000 visitors!
+So let’s come together as a community and make an even more spectacular festival in 2018.
+Full of colour, creativity and community plus the deep peace, moving emotion and meaning.

 It’s a celebration of Christmas by the community for the community.
 Please come along to get your Christmas off to a flying start; for you and your children.